calihuddleston/Note-Taker/README.md

 6. Once server is connected - open a browser tab.
 7. In the browser tab type `localhost:3001`
 8. The page will load in the browser.
-9. To add a new note,
+9. To add a new note, type a title in the title box and a note description in the text box below.
+10. Click the save/add icon.
+11. Note will appear to the side.

 ## Technology Used: